 - If you want to change behaviours, commit to it.
 Often meaningful changes can take a few weeks or even a couple of months, so stick at it.

 - Focus on the things you can control.
-Through the pandemic we’ve been impatient for lockdowns to end and get to COVID-normal.
+Through the pandemic we’ve been impatient for restrictions to end and get to COVID-normal.
 There are things we can help do this, but it’s not something that you alone can control.

 - Writing things down can help.
 If you find yourself thinking about something a lot and becoming anxious about it, it can be helpful to write down the questions you have or create a list of thoughts and feelings.
-Seeing them on a piece of paper can sometimes help you realise that often

 - Find your circuit-breakers that can alleviate the anxiety or stress.
 Things such as exercise, cooking, gardening or doing some meditation or mindfulness training with podcasts or free apps can be a good starting point.